Oliver-DA/a_random_quote_generator-v1/README.md

 # a_random_quote_generator-v1
  My first project.
--Click the "Show Another Quote" button to get a random Quote.
+-The program will display a random quote every 10 seconds,you can also click the "show another quote" button to get a new one.